True Colors (personality)

 True Colors is a personality profiling system created by Don Lowry in 1978.
-It was originally created to categorize at risk youth into four basic learning styles using the colors blue, orange, gold and green to identify the strengths and challenges of these core personality types.
+It was originally designed to categorize at-risk youth into four basic learning styles using the colors blue, orange, gold, and green to identify the strengths and challenges of these personality types.

 Personality profiling system

-According to this personality temperament theory, which is a refined version of the popular Myers–Briggs Type Indicator (MBTI), everyone's personality consists of a combination of all four colors, with the dominant two colors representing the core of a person's personality temperament.
-In general, green personality types are independent thinkers, gold personality types are pragmatic planners, orange personality types are very action-oriented, and blue personality types are very people-oriented.
-The idea behind True Colors is that it does not pigeonhole people into one personality type over another with the understanding that one's personality might make adjustments based on his or her environment or associations.
-True Colors is a way to understand the behaviors and motivations of others relative to our own personalities to help mitigate potential conflict by learning to recognize personality differences and characteristics.
+According to the True Colors temperament theory, which its proponents describe as a refined version of the Myers–Briggs Type Indicator (MBTI), everyone's personality consists of a combination of all four colors, with the two dominant colors representing the core of a person's temperament.
+In general, green personality types are characterized as independent thinkers, gold types as pragmatic planners, orange types as action-oriented, and blue types as people-oriented.
+The system does not assign individuals to a single personality type, instead recognizing that personality may shift based on environment or social context.
+True Colors is intended to help users understand the behaviors and motivations of others relative to their own personalities, with the goal of mitigating potential conflict through recognition of personality differences.

 Scientific basis

-Results from the correlations of a 2006 study of the True Colors system (Wichard, 2006), show that True Colors has convergent validity with the MBTI.
-Convergent validity is when a measure is more strongly associated with measures of similar constructs.
-However, True Colors did not have convergent validity with the Strong Interest Inventory (SII), or the Campbell Interest and Skill Survey (CISS).
-Furthermore, subjects rated the predictions that the True Colors system made about them as accurate.
-However, this could be the result of hindsight bias and/or confirmation bias.
-Subjects retested after a 30 to 50 day delay were given the same classification ~95% of the time.
+A 2006 study by Whichard examined the convergent validity of the True Colors system with several established personality and interest inventories.
+Convergent validity refers to the degree to which a measure correlates with measures of similar constructs.
+The study found that True Colors demonstrated convergent validity with the MBTI, but not with the Strong Interest Inventory (SII) or the Campbell Interest and Skill Survey (CISS).
+Subjects who were retested after a 30-to-50-day delay received the same classification approximately 95% of the time, and rated the system's predictions about them as accurate.

-However, the research was performed by an 11-year True Colors Certified Trainer, the research was not published in a peer-reviewed journal, and there are no published replications.
+The study has several noted limitations: the researcher was an 11-year True Colors Certified Trainer, the study was not published in a peer-reviewed journal, and no independent replications have been published.